flandrade/my-mac/README.md

 - **Dotfile configuration:** This role downloads the dotfiles from my [dotfile repository] and it symlinks them with [Stow].
 It's possible to replace this repository and use your own but make sure you're using [Stow].
-  In addition, this role also configures [vscode]: you can change the installed extensions by modifying the [supplied variables].
   Check out the [dotfiles role] for more details.

 - **OSX configuration:** The [osx role] runs a script to modify the default macOS preferences.
 Go through the [.macos file] and adjust the settings to